Global South Policy Hub Expert

 Straight metallic shapes with an orange and blue gradient

-Alicia Nicholls, B.Sc., M.Sc., LLB, is an international trade and development specialist with over fifteen years of experience.
-She is currently a research fellow and adjunct lecturer at The University of the West Indies (UWI), where she lectures on contemporary Caribbean trade policy, the political economy of international trade and finance, and comparative politics.
+Alicia Nicholls is a nonresident fellow at the Global South Policy Hub.
+She is an international trade and development specialist with over fifteen years of experience.
+Alicia is currently a research fellow and adjunct lecturer at The University of the West Indies (UWI), where she lectures on contemporary Caribbean trade policy, the political economy of international trade and finance, and comparative politics.

 Her research interests center on small states and global financial governance, foreign investment policy, and sustainable development.
 Her frequent participation as a speaker and moderator at regional and international conferences, and her contributions to well-respected international publications such as IFC Review, make her a well-rounded voice on these critical issues.